 Symptoms of PML can include:

 - apparent clumsiness

 - changes in vision, such as vision loss and blindness

 - speech impairments

-The JC virus is common in many people, but more often than not remains dormant in the kidneys without causing any problems.
+The JC virus is common in many people but usually remains dormant in the kidneys without causing any problems.

-The link between the JC virus and MS is that some medications for MS suppress the immune system and activate the virus, leading to a potentially fatal condition called PML.
+The link between the JC virus and MS is that some medications for treating MS suppress the immune system.
+This can cause the virus to become active, leading to a potentially fatal condition called PML.

-PML attacks nerve cells, breaking down their coating and causing them to die, damaging the white matter of the brain.
-However, PML is difficult to diagnose, and no treatment is currently available.
+PML occurs due to an attack on nerve cells that breaks down their myelin coating and causes them to die, damaging the white matter of the brain.
+PML is difficult to diagnose, and no treatment is currently available.

 People with MS who are using certain drugs to suppress the immune system should speak with their healthcare team about the risks of developing PML.